sourcetoad/react-native-fs2/README.md

   * mtime: `date` -> The last modified date of the file
   * size: `number` -> Size in bytes
   * mode: `number` -> UNIX file mode
-  * originalFilepath: `string` -> ANDROID: In case of content uri this is the pointed file path, otherwise is the same as path
+  * originalFilepath: `string` -> Android: In case of content uri this is the pointed file path, otherwise is the same as path
   * isFile: () => `boolean` -> Is the file just a file?
   * isDirectory: () => `boolean` -> Is the file a directory?

 ### `downloadFile`
 ```ts